sanity-io/sanity-template-nextjs-clean/README.md

 This starter is a statically generated website and blog built with [Next.js 15](https://nextjs.org/blog/next-15) (App Router) for the frontend and powered by [Sanity][sanity-homepage] for content management.
 It includes a standalone Sanity Studio, providing features like real-time collaboration, visual editing, and live updates through its [Presentation][presentation] mode.

 The Studio integrates with Sanity's Content Lake, offering hosted content APIs with a flexible query language, on-demand image transformations, advanced patching, and more.
 These capabilities seamlessly connect to your frontend via Sanity’s [Live Content API](https://www.sanity.io/live), enabling live, dynamic updates without requiring page reloads.
-Whether you're launching a blog, building a website, or exploring new technologies, this starter gives you a solid foundation to get started.
+Whether you are launching a blog, building a website, or exploring new technologies, this starter gives you a solid foundation to get started.

 ## Features